Highlights

 Diffusion supervised fine-tuning combines mask-and-denoise training, full/bidirectional attention, and specialized loss on masked tokens only—unlike autoregressive SFT, which uses left-to-right causal masks and next-token prediction everywhere.
 In ddm-sft, only target-side tokens are masked to protect the source/prompt, and training executes a single forward pass per batch with random continuous time t.
 Inference works via an iterative denoising loop across the masked sequence, not stepwise left-to-right decoding.

-ddm-sft: How fine-tuning diffusion models works
+ddm-sft: How to fine-tune diffusion models

 - Corrupting inputs at varied diffusion timesteps by adding noise or masking tokens.